 Another valuable experience is establishing a response with the companies who make products I use daily.
 There is no substitute for a good old-fashioned handshake and exchange of conversation.
 This has been beneficial on many occasions at work when I need information on fixing a malfunctioning tool or just to speak to a person at a company.

 After becoming more familiar with these companies on a personal level, getting help while on a tight deadline is always easier.

-It took me years to become open to getting out of my shop and becoming more active as a business more active as a business owner by attending shows like AWFS Fair.
-After being named a 40 Under 40 winner last year and attending IWF, I noticed the benefits within three weeks, both financially and productively.
+It took me years to become open to getting out of my shop and becoming more active as a business owner by attending shows like AWFS Fair.
+After being named a 40 Under 40 winner and attending IWF in 2016, I noticed the benefits within three weeks, both financially and productively.

 Since then, I have attended several shows whenever the opportunity has arisen.
 And I would recommend that you all take the time and attend one yourselves.
 Worst case – you have some well-deserved fun and your body gets a break from the grind of the shop.

 Have something to say?
 Share your thoughts with us in the comments below.